aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - Your casts of Charged Bolts have a [15.0 - 25.0%] chance to be attracted to enemies and and last 300% longer. x1

 # Chest 4 - Sacred Legendary Aspect
-- After spending [200 - 100] Mana your next Firewall is free to cast and will destroy incoming Small Missiles. x1
 - Coming in contact with your Firewall grants you + [15 - 25%] Movement Speed for 6 seconds. x1
 - Unstable Currents has a [10 - 20%] chance to cast an additional Shock Skill. x1
 - You have 8% increased Dodge Chance versus enemies affected by Damage Over Time effects.
 When you Dodge, you gain [5 - 10] of your Primary Resource. x1